 Rifts being Rifts, nonhumans get in on the fun as well with their own Super Soldier creations.
 The aliens occupying Atlantis have the standard Juicers, Crazies, and 'Borgs, but they also have the Bio-Borgs, beings that are magically mutated and often enhanced with a wide variety of parasites and symbiotes.
 The results are often strange and disturbing, but extremely effective.
 The Kreeghor of Three Galaxies favor genetic manipulation: their Invincible Guardsmen routinely feature beings who have been transformed into living metal or who can change into pure light on a whim.
 In a larger sense, there are a number of nonhuman Proud Warrior Races who are capable of facing down most of the Super Soldiers on this list.
 For added fun, try applying any of the above Super Soldier creation techniques to one of these beings.

-The Clans of the BattleTech/Mechwarrior Universe.
+The Clans of the BattleTech / MechWarrior Universe.
 Descended from the remnants of the Star League army that fled the breakup of the Star League, the Clans genetically breed their Mechwarriors, Infantry, and Aerospace pilots - only the top 25 individuals of a particular "Bloodline" are allowed to have children (they believe Lamarck Was Right).
-Clan Elementals (infantry) are 8-foot tall mountains of muscle, MechWarriors are of average height and weight but are immensely fit and have excellent reflexes, and the aerospace pilots have slimmer bodies and larger heads and eyes with enhanced reflexes and perceptions to give them the advantage in an Old-School Dogfight.
+Clan Elementals (infantry) are 8-foot tall mountains of muscle donning a suit of even stronger, MechWarriors are of average height and weight but are immensely fit and have excellent reflexes, and the aerospace pilots have slimmer bodies and larger heads and eyes with enhanced reflexes and perceptions to give them the advantage in an Old-School Dogfight.
 In the game universe, this made them individually better (with a few individual exceptions), but few in number compared to the Inner Sphere pilots, born the "old fashioned way" (The same problem that eventually cost the Real Life Spartans their unbroken record of victory).
+The Elementals are of particular note, as they don a one-ton suit of Powered Armor (the Elemental-class battlearmor) that can rip open battlemech cockpits and soar through the air with bursts of a Jet Pack.
+The Inner Sphere eventually caught up and began to make even more varied (and heavy) suits of battlearmor, though for the most part they are piloted by regular soldiers.

 The Clan fighter pilots actually subvert this, as the Clan aerospace fighter pilot program is regarded as a failure by 3060 and outright obsolete by 3070; despite superior equipment and genetics, Clan fighter pilots consistently lose to Inner Sphere ones.
 It is implied that Clan emphasis on BattleMech clashes resulted in the retardation of their tactical and training development for fighter pilots as well as denying their pilots combat flight time, meaning that Inner Sphere fighter doctrine and training is a hundred years or more ahead of its Clan equivalent and most Inner Sphere fighter pilots have more experience!